Honda P1457 Fault Code: Causes, Symptoms, and How to Fix It

-Honda Check Engine Light (CEL) may come on due to fault code P1457.
-This fault code is common on Honda Accord, Civic, Odyssey, and CR-V vehicles.
-Honda P1457 code is usually caused by the vent valve on the charcoal canister located under the car near the fuel tank.
+A fault code P1457 may come on and illuminate the Check Engine Light (CEL) of your Honda.
+This DTC is common on Honda models such as Accord, Civic, Odyssey, and CR-V vehicles.
+Honda P1457 fault code is usually caused by the charcoal canister vent valve unable to close when commanded.
+This component is located under the car near the fuel tank.

 Causes of P1457 Code on Honda Vehicles

-Typically code P1457 on Honda vehicles does not impact engine performance.
-Even though the engine runs without any performance decrease, getting code P1457 fixed as soon as possible is recommended.
+Typically, code P1457 on Honda vehicles does not impact engine performance.
+Even though the engine runs without any performance decrease, it is recommended that code P1457 be fixed as soon as possible.

 - The most common problem triggering the P1457 fault is the Honda EVAP canister vent shut valve.
 The valve usually gets stuck due to corrosion or leaks.